 Press & Reviews

-EXT Aria Air Shock
+EXT Aria Damper

 The hype surrounding our new air shock has been brewing for quite some time and we are happy to announce the wait is over!
 Due to the reputation of EXT’s current line up, it has been highly anticipated that this would be a revolutionary project - and the final product does not disappoint.
 An air-sprung rear damper has been the missing piece in EXT’s already extensive line-up of high-performance suspension products, entrenched in years of research and development.